TrailTrek How-to: Whitemud Ravine North

 Parking: Parking lot at Alfred H. Savage Centre

-Whitemud Ravine is a nature reserve in the heart of the city, complete with old-growth forest, over 150 species of birds and several species of wildlife.
-Despite its proximity to busy freeway Whitemud Drive, it’s a great place to distance yourself from the bustle of the city, bird watch, and of course, #trekthetrails.
+Whitemud Ravine is a nature reserve in the city’s heart, complete with old-growth forest, over 150 species of birds and several species of wildlife.
+Despite its proximity to the busy freeway Whitemud Drive, it is easy to distance yourself from the bustle of the city, bird watching, and it’s a great pl, of course, #trekthetrails.
 On our March test walk of this route, we saw a Great Horned Owl, chipmunks, squirrels, chickadees, and a woodpecker, with the sounds of birdsong guiding us through the 6 km in-and-out trail.
-The ravine stretches further south from this route as well, so you have the option to stretch this trail out even longer.
+The ravine also stretches further south from this route so that you can stretch this trail out even longer.
 We wrote about a section of the Whitemud Ravine system (and another nature reserve), Larch Sanctuary, on a previous trail-trek blog.

 The trail features several boardwalks and bridges to help navigate over the winding creek.